zowe/zowe-install-packaging/containers/kubernetes/README.md

 Double check these values of files you choose:

 - `spec.type`.
 - `spec.ports[0].nodePort`, this will be the port be exposed to external.
+Which means, if you are using `NodePort` service, the default gateway port is not `7554` but `32554`.
+You can use `https://<your-k8s-node>:32554/` to access APIML Gateway.

 If you choose `LoadBalancer` services, run these commands: